MikkelGroenning/BA_challenge/README.md

     ├── README.md
     ├── data
-    │   ├── processed 	<- data after all preprocessing has been done │   └── raw 		<- original unmodified data acting as source of truth and provenance │
+    │   ├── processed 	<- data after all preprocessing has been done │   ├── interim		<- data saved but not to be used for final analysis │   └── raw 		<- original unmodified data acting as source of truth and provenance │
     ├── docs 			<- usage documentation or reference papers